din14970/personal-site/content/blog/managingpythondependencies.md

 * Option for global and shared environments

 ##### Disadvantages:
-* Slow, written in Python
+* Slow, written in Python (should no longer be true since 2022, version 22.11, as pointed out by Kevin Markham, see [this post](https://www.anaconda.com/blog/conda-is-fast-now))
-* Serial downloads of packages
+* Serial downloads of packages (should no longer be true since 2022, version 22.11, as pointed out by Kevin Markham, see [this post](https://www.anaconda.com/blog/conda-is-fast-now))
 * Somewhat intrusive installation process (modifies shell config)
 * Limited interoperability with the "main" Python ecosystem
 * No lock file